John Butler (musician): Vitamin

-John Butler began his music career in a band called Vitamin.
-His first paying gig was at the Metaphor Cafe in Escondido, California.
-Vitamin was written up twice in the Escondido Times-Advocate.
-Vitamin gigged all over San Diego and played one show in Houston, Texas in 1995.
-Vitamin recorded two tracks, "deadhorse" and "Mary Jane", in the Belly Up Studios, Solana Beach, California in 1994.
-Vitamin bandmate Ozzie Rea moved to Australia in 1998 and fronted a Perth funk band called Proton who shared John Butler Trio's drummer.
-The trio can be found on The Live at Mojo's CD and gigged together on New Years Eve Y2K.
+Butler travelled to Encinitas, California, after high school, where he spent two years with his brother Jim and began his music career in a band called Vitamin.
+His first gig was on 9 September 1994 at the Metaphor Cafe in Escondido, California.
+Vitamin were written up and reviewed in Go magazine, performed around the San Diego area and played one show in Houston, Texas, opening for Dive (which later became Osmant in 1995).
+Vitamin recorded two tracks, "Deadhorse" and "Mary Jane", at the Belly Up Studios in Solana Beach, California, in 1994.
+Vitamin bandmate Ozzie Rea fronted a Perth funk band, Proton.
+The two can be found on The Live at Mojo's CD and performed together on New Years Ever Y2K.
 The members of Vitamin were John Butler (12-string guitar, vocals); Ozzie Rea (vocals); Justin Bancroft (electric guitar); Taria Flower Star (bass); Duck Grossberg (bass); Desiree (congas); Gabe (Djembe); Jim (Harmonica); and Hailey Odom (harmonica).
+Butler was a busker on the streets of Fremantle playing his own compositions.
+In mid-1996, he released a self-recorded cassette of his instrumentals, Searching for Heritage, which sold 3,000 copies.
+He played different styles of music including "Indian, Celtic, bluegrass and folk".
+Butler had his first paid performance in 1997 at the Seaview Hotel in Fremantle.
+In 1998, North Fremantle Mojo's club owner Phil Stevens hired Butler as a regular performer.
+Stevens became his manager and later his business partner.